TheTabletop/CityGate/route_documentation.md

 * **Send session token with requests:** Yes
 * __returns 202 on success__

+Uhid in url is must match the uhid associated with the session token.
+Uhid in the url is the uhid of the hero requesting to join.

 ### on_delete
 * **Send session token with requests:** Yes
 * __returns 202 on success__

+Uhid in url is must match the uhid associated with the session token.
+Uhid in the url is the uhid of the hero that request to join.

 ## RespondToHeroRequest
 www.todo.com/guild/{ugid}/requestresponse/{uhid}